Debt Service Coverage Ratio (DSCR) in Real Estate

 Debt Service Coverage Ratio vs Debt Yield Ratio

 Experts define the debt yield ratio as NOI divided by loan amount (NOI / LA).
 For example, a debt yield of 23% would result from a property earning an NOI of $2.3 million on a loan amount of $10 million ($10M).
 The debt yield is a measure of leverage, and therefore lower yields indicate higher risk.
 The benefit of a debt yield ratio is that it isn’t inflated by high amortization periods, low-interest rates or low market capitalization rates.
 A lender will usually set a minimum debt yield ratio on the loans it makes, such as 10%.
 If that was the case in our example, the lender would have further evidence to approve the loan application.

 There are several ways to improve your debt service coverage ratio:

 - Increase Amortization Period: If your DSCR is too low for a 10-year loan, consider a 15-year loan.
-This lowers you monthly principal payments and raises your DSCR (but increases the total cost of the loan).
+This lowers your monthly principal payments and raises your DSCR.
+However, it increases the total cost of the loan.

 - Take an Interest Only Loan: For short-term loans, such as construction loans, taking out an interest-only loan relieves you of principal payments and therefore boosts your DSCR.
 However, a lender may still include principal payments as part of their underwriting DSCR calculations.

-- Decrease Leverage: Putting down a larger equity stake will increase your DSCR and demonstrates your commitment to the project.
+- Decrease Leverage: Putting down a larger equity stake increases your DSCR and demonstrates your commitment to the project.
 Lenders always like to see more skin in the game.